KristinaWeis/geodev-hackerlabs/data/create data.md

 1. Go to [developers.arcgis.com](http://developers.arcgis.com) and login.

-2. In Hosted Data, use New Feature Service to create a new dataset.
+2. In Hosted Data, use "New Feature Service" to create a new dataset.

 3. Specify the following: